Point-of-care HbA1c machines

 - Point-of-care testing allows for testing in the office (or home use) and requires a small amount of blood via a finger prick (similar to a glucometer).
 Results are generally available within 10 minutes.

-- POC HbA1c testing has waived status from the Clinical Laboratory Improvement Amendments (CLIA) which means the Food and Drug Administration and Center for Disease Control deems the test to be so simple that there is little risk of error.
+- Most POC HbA1c testing has waived status from the Clinical Laboratory Improvement Amendments (CLIA), which means the Food and Drug Administration and Centers for Disease Control and Prevention deem the test to be so simple that there is little risk of error.
 No specific training is needed to operate the machine.
 Users of the machine are exempt from other CLIA requirements and inspections.

-- A sampling of commonly available machines are listed below.
+- A sampling of commonly available machines is listed below.

 There's more to see -- the rest of this topic is available only to subscribers.

 Sarkar, Sudipa, et al. "Point-of-care HbA1c Machines."
 Johns Hopkins Diabetes Guide, 2019.
 Johns Hopkins Guides, www.hopkinsguides.com/hopkins/view/Johns_Hopkins_Diabetes_Guide/547180/all/Point_of_care_HbA1c_machines.

 Sarkar S, Corriere MD, Kalyani RR.
 Point-of-care HbA1c machines.
 Johns Hopkins Diabetes Guide.
 2019. https://www.hopkinsguides.com/hopkins/view/Johns_Hopkins_Diabetes_Guide/547180/all/Point_of_care_HbA1c_machines.
 Accessed June 10, 2023.